Privacy assistant Jumbo raises $8 million and releases major update – TechCrunch

 Jumbo doesn’t want to mine your data.
 Your archived data isn’t stored on Jumbo’s servers.
 It remains on your phone and optionally on your iCloud or Dropbox account as a backup.

 Jumbo doesn’t even have user accounts.
-When you first open the app, the app assigns you with a unique ID in order to send you push notifications but that’s about it.
+When you first open the app, the app assigns you a unique ID in order to send you push notifications, but that’s about it.
 The company has also hired companies for security audits.

 “We don’t store email addresses so we don’t know why people subscribe,” Jumbo CEO Pierre Valade told me.